Omaha police: Shots fired in grocery store but nobody shot

 OMAHA, Neb.
 (AP) - Shots were fired inside an Omaha grocery store Tuesday night, but there were no shooting victims and a suspect was in custody, police said.

-Police and medics were called to the Hy-Vee store on the city’s southwest side just after 6:30 p.m., WOWT-Channel 6 reported.
-One person was taken to a hospital in serious condition, but was not injured by gunfire, according to the Omaha World-Herald.
+Police and medics were called to the Hy-Vee store on the city’s southwest side just after 6:30 p.m.
+The suspect was taken to a hospital with minor injuries, Omaha police Deputy Chief Ken Kanger said.
+A woman also suffered minor injuries while fleeing the scene, he said.

-The Douglas County Sheriff’s Office told KETV-Channel 7 that a person came in and started shooting in the pharmacy area of the store, but two off-duty Omaha Police Officers were in the area and able to handcuff and arrest him.
+A man in his 20s spend about 30 minutes parked in the store long before opening fire on vehicles at the pharmacy drive-through window, Kanger said.
+He then walked into the store pharmacy area and opened fire.

-Employee James Baltes told WOWT that he was working in the meat department when he heard the shot.
+Employee James Baltes told television station WOWT that he was working in the meat department when he heard the shot.

 “I heard a loud bang, and I heard somebody yell, ‘He’s got a gun’ and then just started getting as many people who were there into the back into a cooler for a few minutes, and then just out through the back loading area,” said Baltes.